No more than three courses at the 500 level may be submitted for the degree. All other work must be at the 600 level and above.

 If a student’s specialization is in literature after 1800, the course requirements are

-If a student’s specialization is in rhetoric and composition, the course requirements are
+If a student’s specialization is in history and theory of rhetoric , the course requirements are

 If a student’s specialization is in literary theory, the course requirements are